The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 11.5.
 Logistic Regression#

-Linear regression is based on a model where the dependent variable is the weighted sum of the explanatory variables, an intercept, and a random residual.
-This model is appropriate when the dependent variable is a continuous quantity like birth weight or penguin weight, but not when the dependent variable is discrete quantity like a count or a categorical variable.
+Linear regression is based on a model where the expected value of the dependent variable is the weighted sum of the explanatory variables and an intercept.
+This model is appropriate when the dependent variable is a continuous quantity like birth weight or penguin weight, but not when the dependent variable is discrete quantity like a count or a category.

 For these kinds of dependent variables, we can use generalized linear models or GLMs.
 For example:

-• If it’s categorical and ordered, we can use ordered logistic regression.
+If it’s categorical and the categories can be arranged in order, we can use ordered logistic regression.

-We won’t cover all of them – just logistic regression, which is the most widely used.
+We won’t cover all of them in this book – just logistic regression, which is the most widely used.
 As an example, we’ll use the penguin dataset again, and see if we can tell whether a penguin is male or female, based on its weight and other measurements.

 adelie["y"] = (adelie["Sex"] == "MALE").astype(int)